Fast Task Planning with Neuro-Symbolic Relaxation: Introduction

-For instance, PLOI~\cite{silver2021planning} utilizes a Graph Neural Network (GNN) to filter out irrelevant entities, thus accelerating symbolic search.
+For instance, PLOI~\cite{silver2021planning} utilizes a Graph Neural Network (GNN) to filter out irrelevant objects, thus accelerating symbolic search.
 This approach necessitates a symbolic planner to iteratively verify task solvability as the filtering threshold decreases.
 However, in complex, long-horizon tasks with large search spaces, the planner often requires considerable time to determine unsolvability.
 Furthermore, due to the absence of correction mechanism, even minor mispredictions can exhaust the entire computational budget.
-This underscores our key insight: effective handling of complex planning tasks demands a lightweight correction mechanism to promptly detect and correct pruning errors, preventing unnecessary computational overhead.
+This underscores our key insight: effective handling of complex planning tasks demands a lightweight correction mechanism to promptly detect and correct pruning errors, preventing unnecessary overhead.

 To this end, we propose \textbf{\shortname}, a neuro-symbolic re\textbf{lax}ation strategy for \textbf{F}ast task planning that \emph{couples neural importance prediction with symbolic rough-plan enhancement and complementary rule expansion}.
 Specifically, we first employ a neural predictor with a short time budget to create an initial simplified task.
-If the task is not solved, we solve a relaxed version of the full task with domain-specific symbolic relaxation rules; every entity involved by the rough plan is merged back to recover entities that the predictor may have missed.
-The symbolic search at this step does not aim to solve the full task, but rather to identify potentially important entities, so that pruning errors can be fixed without much effort.
-Finally, we apply symbolic complementary rules to restore more potential missing entities.
-This strategy offers a near‑zero‑cost way to recover local consistency after rough-plan enhancement and thus largely preserves overall success rate.
+If the task is not solved, we solve a relaxed version of the full task with domain-specific symbolic relaxation rules; every object involved by the rough plan is merged back to recover objects that the predictor may have missed.
+The symbolic search at this step does not aim to solve the full task, but rather to identify potentially important objects, so that pruning errors can be fixed without much effort.
+Finally, we apply symbolic complementary rules to restore more potential missing objects.
+This strategy offers a fast local consistency recovery after rough-plan enhancement and thus largely preserves overall success rate.
 Together, they combine the raw speed of neural filtering with the reliability of symbolic reasoning, producing simplified tasks that are far smaller than the original one yet significantly decrease the possibility of dead-end failures.